-- identify and evaluate a range of contexts to select an authentic issue - explore context to identify considerations related to fitness for purpose in its broadest sense - · identify a need or opportunity relevant to their selected issue - establish a conceptual statement that justifies the nature of the outcome and why such an outcome should be developed with reference to the issue being addressed and the wider context - establish the specifications for an outcome and its development using stakeholder feedback and based on the nature of the outcome required to address the need or opportunity, consideration of the environment in which the outcome will be situated, and resources available - communicate specifications that allow an outcome to be evaluated as fit for purpose in the broadest sense. - justify the specifications as based on stakeholder feedback and the nature of the outcome required to address the need or opportunity, consideration of the environment in which the outcome will be situated, and resources available.
+- · explore the context to select an issue - identify a need or opportunity relevant to their selected issue · establish a conceptual statement that justifies the nature of the outcome and why such an outcome should be developed with reference to the issue it is addressing - · establish the specifications for an outcome using stakeholder feedback, and based on the nature of the outcome required to address the need or opportunity, consideration of the environment in which the outcome will be situated, and resources available - · communicate specifications that allow an outcome to be evaluated as fit for purpose - justify the specifications in terms of stakeholder feedback. and the nature of the outcome required to address the need or opportunity, consideration of the environment in which the outcome will be situated, and resources available.